-Because many public health challenges cannot be fully appreciated until one has hands-on experience with real communities and actual populations, each concentrator must have at least one relevant field-based educational experience with a research component.
-This requirement may be met through participation in an approved study abroad program (see below), one of the Winter Study courses with a research component (see below), a WSP99 project, or a not-for-credit summer or academic-year internship.
+Because many public health challenges cannot be fully appreciated until one has hands-on experience working on public health issues with populations or communities, each concentrator must have at least one relevant field-based educational experience.
+This requirement is known as the Experiential Component (EC).
+It may be met through participation in an approved study abroad program, an approved field-work Winter Study course, a WS99 project, or a not-for-credit summer or academic-year internship.
+Students may also gain experiential credit in external Public Health study abroad programs such as the SIT-IHP program.
 In every case, the advisory committee must approve the project in advance.
-This experiential component will serve as a focal point for the student’s work in the capstone course.
+Ideally, this EC is one cornerstone of the Public Health concentrator’s thematic track described in their application, but in some cases the EC may be less directly related to the in-class coursework.

 Study Abroad Programs